manodeep/TesseRACt/README.md

     * `nfw-methods` - List of methods for calculating NFW parameters that are used for each test by default. (voronoi, fit, rhalf, and vpeak by default)

-* `[qhull]` Options for controlling `qhull`.
+* `[qhull]` Options for controlling qhull.
-    * `install-dir` - The directory under which `qhull` should be installed.
+    * `install-dir` - The directory under which qhull should be installed.
 This is initialized the first time that the TesseRACt package is imported.
-If this does not point to a valid `qhull` installation, TesseRACt will be unable to perform the Voronoi tessellation.
+If this does not point to a valid qhull installation, TesseRACt will be unable to perform the Voronoi tessellation.

 For additional details on configuration file syntax, please see the documentation for the [ConfigParser](https://docs.python.org/2/library/configparser.html) package.